strawberry-graphql/strawberry/docs/types/interfaces.md

 These object types are then considered members of that interface.

 Fields may return interface types.
-However, the returned object must be resolved to any member of that interface.
+However, the returned object must be resolved to a member of that interface.

 ## Example

-Let's say a `Customer` (interface) can either be an `Individual` (object) or a `Company` (object).
+Let's say a `Customer` (interface) can either be an `Individual` (member) or a `Company` (member).
 Here's what that might look like in the [GraphQL Schema Definition Language](https://graphql.org/learn/schema/#type-language) (SDL):